 An applicant seeking an advance, must submit a completed Advance Payment Request form signed by the organization's Chair of the Board of Directors and Executive Director, or equivalent positions.
 Applicants must detail the amount requested per budget category in the budget and justification (see Attachment G).
 No advance payment will be considered without prior official request and DBH approval.

-F. Letters of Agreement (not counted in page limit)
+F. Letters of Agreement

 Applicant must submit all letters of agreement, from other agencies and organizations that will be actively engaged in the proposed project (no template provided).